cooked-validators

 Description

 This module provides the description of a transaction skeleton.
-We have our own representation of a transaction for three main reasons:
+We have our own representation of a transaction for many reasons.
+Here are some of them:

 • our transaction skeletons are typed (datums, validators, outputs...)